 Judgers are detailed and see things in black and white, quickly coming to conclusions.
 They are viewed by others as task-oriented planners.
 Perceivers are flexible and adaptable in relationships and situations, all the info not yet being in to reach conclusions.
 The outside world sees them as people-oriented and relational.

-The night before a big speech, a Judger is running through the outline and laying out clothes that have already been picked, while a Perceiver is madly jotting down ideas knowing there won’t be any sleep due to continued speech writing.
+Generalised example: the night before a big speech, a Judger is running through the outline and laying out clothes that have already been picked, while a Perceiver is madly jotting down ideas knowing there won’t be any sleep due to continued speech writing.